auto3t/auto3t/CONTRIBUTING.md

 # Contribute to Auto3T

-Thank you for considering to contribute to Auto3T.
+Thank you for considering contributing to Auto3T.

 ## How to open an Issue

 ## Dev Setup

-This project is setup to be developed outside of a docker container.
+This project is set up to be developed outside of a docker container.
 When testing your changes, make sure everything works fine inside the container as well, there can be subtle differences, especially if it comes to networking and filesystem access.

 ### Backend
 Install your dependencies in the root of repo, e.g. with pip and venv: